nicholas-choo/nicholas-choo/README.md

 ### Hi there 👋

-My name is Nicholas and I'm a software engineer student from Malaysia.
+My name is Nicholas and I'm a software engineer based in Malaysia.
 Here's some info about me!

 ⚡ Work experience:
-- **Software Engineer intern at transact2** - Back end development on the Software Development team.
-[Remote.
-January 2021 - April 2021]
+- **Technology Analyst at SimplifyNext** - Designed and implemented robotic process automation solutions in collaboration with cross-functional teams to improve process efficiency.
+[Hybrid.
+January 2024 - January 2025]
 - **Web Developer intern at Breakthrough Academy** - Project lead on multiple website development projects.
 [Remote.
 April 2023 - August 2023]
+- **Full Stack Developer intern at transact2** - Backend-focused role with frontend contributions.
+[Remote.
+January 2021 - April 2021]

 🌱 Interests:
 - Software development.